How do I connect to my phone or tablet?

 Can I connect to an unattended phone or tablet?

-Why can't I control my phone or tablet?
+Why can't I control my iPhone or iPad?

-Remote control is not yet supported; all connections are view only.
+Remote control is not yet supported for iOS devices; all connections are view only.

 Can I make a direct connection to my phone or tablet without accessing the Internet?